Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-You have made this land rich with resources, and resplendent with the virtues of freedom, justice, opportunity, and honesty.
+You have made this land rich with resources, and resplendent with the virtues of freedom, justice, and opportunity.
 Grant that all who live here may be responsible stewards of those resources; tireless examples of those virtues; and thankful sharers of every blessing with which you have graced us.

 Lord, in your mercy, please hear our prayer.